 - Data Processing Instruction.
-If no action to delete or export any Customer Data before the Verifying Party takes ownership and control of Domain Name and all associated End User Accounts (including Customer's Account), then, notwithstanding any term to the contrary in the Data Processing Amendment (if applicable), Customer acknowledges that these Service Specific Terms form part of the Agreement and, as such, document Customer's specific instructions to Google to: (a) retain after termination of the Agreement as described in Section 7.6 (Termination After Domain Verification) all Customer Data that has not been deleted by Customer prior to such termination; and (b) make all such retained Customer Data available to the Verifying Party.
+If no action has been taken to delete or export any Customer Data before the Verifying Party takes ownership and control of Domain Name and all associated End User Accounts (including Customer's Account), then, notwithstanding any term to the contrary in the Data Processing Amendment (if applicable), Customer acknowledges that these Service Specific Terms form part of the Agreement and, as such, document Customer's specific instructions to Google to: (a) retain after termination of the Agreement as described in Section 2.6 (Termination After Domain Verification) all Customer Data that has not been deleted by Customer prior to such termination; and (b) make all such retained Customer Data available to the Verifying Party.

 - Consent to Administration.
 Where applicable, Customer agrees to allow: (a) the Verifying Party to have the access and capabilities described in the Agreement; and (b) Google to provide the Verifying Party with the access and capabilities described in the Agreement.